GLOSSARY OF LIBRARY JARGON

 Refereed Journals – articles are reviewed by the editors of a journal before being approved for publication within the journal.
 See also Peer Reviewed and Scholarly Journals

-Reference - 1.
+Reference – 1.
 A service that helps people find needed information.
-2. Sometimes "reference" refers to reference collections, such as encyclopedias, indexes, handbooks, directories, etc. 3.
-A citation to a work is also known as a reference.
+2. Reference materials are tools crammed full of information and are intended to be referred to for quick answers, facts, dates, persons, places, events, etc..
+Examples include encyclopedias, indexes, handbooks, directories, etc. For more details see Reference Resources.
+3. A citation to a work is also known as a reference.

 Relevance Ranking – a programmed algorithm applied to online search engines which results in displaying first the retrieved records that are most likely to be relevant to the search query and decreasing in order of likely relevance.
 Among the more commonly used ranking criteria are: term frequency (the number of times the term occurs in the document), document frequency (the number of documents containing the term), proximity of query words, variant word forms (stemming), and document length.